On this page

 Over 75?
 Making personal super contributions

 There is one exception to this rule.
 If you are turning 75 during a financial year, you can make a non-concessional contribution on or before the day that is 28 days after the end of the month in which you turn 75.
-However, you still need to pass the work test and your Total Super Balance (TSB) must not exceed $1.6 million.
+In addition, your lifetime super contributions or Total Super Balance (TSB) must not exceed $1.7 million (in 2022–23).

-You can make this type of contribution regardless of your work status or super contributions.
-Downsizer contributions are not tax deductible and are not counted towards your normal annual non-concessional contributions cap ($100,000 in 2020/21).
+Downsizer contributions are not tax deductible and do not count towards your annual general non-concessional contributions cap ($110,000 in 2022–23).